X

 Enjoy these photos and bring the 3 times tables to life- at home or on a whiteboard.

-For the full screen version, click a photo, add your own questions
+For the full screen version, click a photo, choose a question or add your own

 1 times 3, 1 clover leaf with 3 petals